Table of Contents

 4. Dental Issues

 Dental issues are a common reason why cats refuse to eat.
 They may have inflammation of the gums or a cavity in one or more of their teeth.
 Gingivitis and periodontal disease are also extremely common dental issues that are present in cats.
+Even something like an oral injury can cause a reduction in appetite and weight loss.

 In all cases, dental diseases can cause extreme pain when eating.
 As such, your cat may refuse to eat and lose weight as they aren’t consuming the food and nutrients they need.
 Thankfully, there are a few other symptoms aside from a loss of appetite to look out for: